enerqi/sublime-blog/content/blog/why-fsharp/index.md

 but high performance and reliable asp.net core web server.
 That said, I'm sure there's stuff to be done to reduce the need to know about the underlying OO C# model.

-Sometimes that independence is problem as well.
+Sometimes that independence is a problem as well.
 F# provided the first implementations of async and generics on the .NET platform a long time ago.
 C# eventually had these features but done independently in a slightly different way such that using C# APIs from F# can be an annoyance and cognitive burden to understand the slight differences.
 Tasks in C# vs Async in F# is an example.
 Only in the upcoming .NET 5 release will have F# have a natural task compatible computation expression.